History and Origins

 “I know the importance of having such a powerful device because I had to live with something much simpler in the past, before CAYA came along.
 I wasn’t able to say everything that I wanted to and not everyone understood what I had to say.”

-This funding will allow CAYA to continue to provide communication devices and services to people with complex communication disabilities in BC until March 31st, 2019.
+This welcome funding will allow CAYA to continue to provide communication devices and services to people with complex communication disabilities in BC until March 31st, 2022.

 There is a wait list for service.
-As of July 2017, wait-time for service is…
+As of July 2019, the wait-time for service is…

 CAYA operates on 3 intake cycles per year.
 To ensure that we address the needs of individuals with fairness and responsiveness, Requests for Service will continue to be triaged and activated based on a range of individual factors including: